 Green Szechuan pepper Qīng huā jiāo

-This Szechuan pepper is the dried, unripe berry of the Zanthoxylum bungeanum, one of the many species of toothache tree, called prickley ash because of the huge spines on the trunk and branches.
-The pepper is called Szechuan pepper after the region where it naturally grows, Szechuan, home to one of the ten classic Chinese cuisines.
+This Sichuan pepper is the dried, unripe berry of the Zanthoxylum bungeanum, one of the many species of toothpine tree, called prickley ash in English, because of the enormous spines on the trunk and branches.
+The pepper is called Sichuan pepper after the region where it naturally grows, Szechuan, home to one of the ten classic Chinese cuisines.
 The berry is larger than that of the Zanthoxylum piperatum.

 The Zanthoxylum is a plant that can grow into a large tree whose bark is covered with coarse, sometimes lignified spines.
-The bark therefore appears to be covered with a row of 'molars', hence perhaps the Dutch name toothache tree.
-In traditional Chinese medicine, the peppers and the root - not surprising given the appearance of the tree - are used to treat toothache.
+The bark therefore appears to be covered with a row of 'molars', hence the Dutch name toothache tree.
+In traditional Chinese medicine, the peppers and the root are used - not surprising given the appearance of the tree - to combat toothache.

-The green berry is picked early in the autumn, well before the berries burst open and the rather bitter seeds are released.
+The green berry is picked early in the autumn, well before the berries open and the rather bitter seeds are released.
 The berries are traditionally dried in the sun.
-The better quality Szechuan pepper - like this one - contains little or no seeds and little or no stems, and is conditioned with air dried (AD).
+The better quality Sichuan pepper - such as this - contains no or hardly any seeds and no or hardly any stems, and is conditioned dried with air (air dried -AD).

-There is a clear taste difference between the smaller berries of the Zanthoxylum bungeanum and the Zanthoxylum piperitum, which makes the former very popular with Asian chefs.
-On the Chinese consumer market, but also in other Asian countries (and Europe), the small and often darker berry is the most popular, partly because of the lower price.
-The 'old guard' in China also sticks to the taste of this widely available Szechuan pepper, with a preference for the unripe, green.
+There is a clear taste difference between the larger berry of the Zanthoxylum bungeanum and the smaller average berry of the Zanthoxylum piperitum, which makes the former very popular with Asian chefs.
+The small and often darker berry is the most sought after on the Chinese consumer market, but also in other Asian countries (and Europe), partly because of the generally lower price.
+The 'old guard' in China also clings to the taste of this commonly available Sichuan pepper, but with a preference for the unripe, green one.

 Szechuan is known as the sharpest Zanthoxylum pepper.
-In addition, the Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'Batak pepper' is also quite sharp.
+The Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'Batak pepper' is also quite sharp.
 By the way, ripened berries are sharper than the unripe ones.

-The Szechuan berry contains 83 volatile oils, of which the taste is decisive:
+The Szechuan berry contains 83 volatile oils, the flavor-determining oils of which are:

 - linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,